kids

 Claiming that most of her embryos would fail to survive, Suleman's doctor encouraged her to implant her 12 remaining embryos.

 In the end, she went through with the procedure and unbelievably, eight embryos survived.
+She later revealed she had agreed under the influence of "a cocktail of drugs" in preparation for the procedure and was not in a state to consent.

 As her pregnancy successfully progressed, Suleman soon became famously known as 'Octomum', or 'Octomom' in American spelling, and in January 2009 she gave birth to eight children – six boys and two girls.